 - Paying a fixed amount each month is an easy message to get across in an advert – and it makes it sound cheap.

-And there are other reasons why a personal loan as your car loan could be better than car finance:
+There are other reasons too why a personal car loan could be better for you than car finance:

 - You own the vehicle from the start – PCP leasing is effectively long-term rental and you only get the opportunity to own the vehicle if you make a final large payment at the end